Subhrajit Mitra: Career

 His debut feature film was Mon Amour: Shesher Kobita Revisited in 2008.
 Mitra has directed 7 feature films including the Aagunpakhi and Kakababu trilogy by Sunil Ganguly, and "Chorabali" a whodunit thriller inspired by Agatha Christie's work.
 Vorai, a 52 minute film, was Mitra’s first fiction work.
 It has won 4 major awards across the globe.

 Prior to Mon Amour, he has directed and screen-written for six documentaries for Doordarshan, the national channel, fifty-two episodes of a documentary-series on National network with joint production by ISRO [Indian space research organization], two corporate documentaries for BM Birla heart research center, a corporate documentary for ONGC and a promotional docu-fiction on conservation of nature for Forest Department of West Bengal.
 Subhrajit researched, scripted and Directed "Wangala" – a documentary film on Garo tribes in the North east of the Himalayan foothill range, it was well received globally.
 He was an empaneled filmmaker of National Geographic Channel, Discovery Channel, and History Channel.
 He has directed a series on the lesser-known tribes of the Himalayas, titled "Himalayas- unsung, unseen" for National Geographic Channel.

 Mitra has made a documentary on the 1971 India–Pakistan war and Bangladesh liberation for BSF, produced by Ministry of Home Affairs, India.
 Mr. A.R.
 Rahman has done the score for this Documentary.
 Subhrajit has made a docu feature on Jesus Christ’s alleged life in India after his proclaimed resurrection, titled "The unknown stories of the Messiah".
 Internationally acclaimed actors such as Soumitra Chatterjee and Aparna Sen have acted in this film.
 The film premiered at Cannes film market and also got nominated as the "Best International docu-feature" award at the Rome international film festival.
 His Documentary film on prisoner’s children, "Flickering Angels", produced by the Government of India, has travelled to several international festivals.

 Subhrajit is well known for his feature films based on the period piece literary classics as well as for some of his path breaking documentaries.

 Subhrajit has much up his sleeve as he has rolled out the plans for his next film; a historical adaptation of Bankim Chandra chattopadhyay's Devi Choudharni.
-It will trace the events leading to the rise of The East India Company and Sanyasi Bidroha।Veteran actors like Prasenjit Chatterjee,Srabanti Chatterjee and Indraneel Sengupta have reportedly signed up for top roles০.This is going to be one of the most expensive Tollywood projects ever,with Hollywood houses collaborating for the first time in Bengali Cinema.
+It will trace the events leading to the rise of The East India Company and Sanyasi Bidroha।Veteran actors like Prasenjit Chatterjee, Srabanti Chatterjee and Indraneel Sengupta have reportedly signed up for top roles.
+This is going to be one of the most expensive Tollywood projects ever, with Hollywood houses collaborating for the first time in Bengali Cinema.